-tf.contrib.estimator.DNNRegressorWithLayerAnnotations( hidden_units, feature_columns, model_dir=None, label_dimension=1, weight_column=None, optimizer='Adagrad', activation_fn=tf.nn.relu, dropout=None, input_layer_partitioner=None, config=None, warm_start_from=None, loss_reduction=losses.Reduction.SUM )
+tf.contrib.estimator.DNNRegressorWithLayerAnnotations( hidden_units, feature_columns, model_dir=None, label_dimension=1, weight_column=None, optimizer='Adagrad', activation_fn=tf.nn.relu, dropout=None, input_layer_partitioner=None, config=None, warm_start_from=None, loss_reduction=losses.Reduction.SUM_OVER_BATCH_SIZE )

 A regressor for TensorFlow DNN models with layer annotations.

 This regressor is fuctionally identical to estimator.DNNRegressor as far as training and evaluating models is concerned.
 The key difference is that this classifier adds additional layer annotations, which can be used for computing Integrated Gradients.

 Integrated Gradients is a method for attributing a classifier's predictions to its input features (https://arxiv.org/pdf/1703.01365.pdf).
 Given an input instance, the method assigns attribution scores to individual features in proportion to the feature's importance to the classifier's prediction.

 See estimator.DNNRegressor for example code for training and evaluating models using this regressor.

 This regressor is checkpoint-compatible with estimator.DNNRegressor and therefore the following should work seamlessly: